 The primary reason to use Tor is to access deep and dark web networks, which cannot be accessed from another browser.
 Though there are legitimate uses of the Dark web, 57% of the active services on the Tor network belong to organizations that carry out illegal activities.
 That’s where Tor becomes vulnerable.

-A Little About Tor Working Mechanism
+A little about Tor’s Working Mechanism

 Nonetheless, despite all the flaws and vulnerabilities, the Tor browser is somewhat safe to use if you practice specific tips to enhance your security on the Tor browser.

-Risks Associated With Tor Browser
+Risks Associated with Tor Browser